pattanun-np/image-labeler/README.md

 4. run `npm install`
 5. run `npm start` if done it should automatically open your default browser with http://localhost:3000

-#*This repository is MIT License but you need to contact me before use*#
+#*This repository is MIT License, but you need to contact to me before use it.*#